 - Pay the employer $500 when the candidate achieves the milestones of three months and six months continuous employment

 - Provide support to the candidate for the first six months of employment

 - Provide a minimum of 30 hours, preferably 40 hours, of paid work per week

 - Enrol the new employee in the relevant national qualification for the role

 - Release and pay the new employee to complete all required training programmes including the Mandatory Training unit standards and any role specific training that may be agreed between the NZSA and the employer.
-Such training is to be completed within the first six weeks of employment
+Such training is to be completed as agreed

 - Pay all training costs

 - Monitor the new employees progress and support them with their training and workplace induction

 - Provide all necessary documentation and information as required

 Click on the links to view the Guarding and Security Technicians videos and interviews done during the filming with employees of the companies involved.